 Physical Therapy Treatment for Whiplash

 In the acute phase, treatment focuses on reducing inflammation and pain.
-We use gentle cervical mobilization, soft tissue therapy, modalities such as electrical stimulation and ultrasound, and postural education.
-Active movement within a pain-free range is encouraged over rest, as immobilization actually slows recovery.
+Common approaches include gentle cervical mobilization, soft tissue therapy, therapeutic modalities such as electrical stimulation, and postural education.
+Gentle active movement within a pain-free range is generally preferred over complete immobilization.

-As acute inflammation resolves, we progressively restore full cervical range of motion through joint mobilization, stretching, and proprioceptive exercises.
-Proprioception, the body's sense of position, is frequently impaired after whiplash and is a key treatment target.
+As acute inflammation resolves, the program progressively works to restore full cervical range of motion through joint mobilization, stretching, and proprioceptive exercises.
+Proprioception, the body's sense of position, is frequently impaired after whiplash and is an important treatment target.

-If your whiplash was caused by another driver, you are entitled to medical treatment without paying out of pocket.
-Dynamic PT accepts whiplash treatment on lien.
+If your whiplash was caused by another driver, Dynamic PT accepts treatment on lien.
 We treat you now and settle with your attorney when your case resolves.
-We provide detailed, attorney-ready progress notes throughout your care.
+We provide detailed progress notes throughout your care.

 Neck pain after a car accident?
 Get a same-day evaluation.
 No referral, no upfront cost.